anbartm/multicat/packages/multicat/.README.md

 `multicat.view() // will infer pathname from window.location`

-### event(name: String, properties: Object)
+### event(action: String, properties: Object)

-Trigger a custom event specified by name (i.e.: 'ConversionClick').
+Trigger a custom event specified by `action` (i.e.: 'ConversionClick').
 Add any metadata you wish to the properties hash.

 Example:

 `multicat.event('ConversionClick', { buttonColor: 'orange' })`

+**Google Analytics:**

+If you wish to use the Google Analytics events API effectively, keep in mind that Multicat uses the specified event `action`  for the Google Analytics event `action`.
+You should provide at least the `category` property, as well as `label`, or any other valid Google Analytics event properties.

+Example:

+`multicat.event('ToolDemoClick', { category: 'DevTools', label: 'Multicat' })`

+This type of event metadata structure will enable you to effectively use segmentation in both Mixpanel & Google Analytics, as well as create custom audiences in Facebook.

 ## Logging